seapagan/ubuntu-win-bootstrap/README.md

 ## To-Do
 * More robust fall-over on already configured systems.
 If Rbenv etc are already installed then ignore installing that part
-* split each diferent section out to it's own file for clarity
+* Split each different section out to it's own file for clarity
+* Perl `Modules IPC::Msg` and `IO::Socket::IP` fail on update, needs further investigation

 ## Contributing